 Date: 2022-2023 Materials: tissue paper, clay, printed paper, book Thanks to: Maud Lalouis-Gret, Roberto Barbanti, Yves Citton, Gwenola Wagon, participants of seminars of EUR ArTeC, Paris 8 and Parsons Paris team.

-The anthropologist André Leroi-Gourhan, in his book "Le geste et la parole" tells us that humans have always, throughout their history, externalized in the form of tools some of their organic functions.
-As a result, our vocabulary of gestures has gradually become poorer as manual operations have been transformed into tools.
-Still in this book, the researcher underlines the dangers of a society whose gestural imagination would be reduced to nothing.
-Would such a society have the necessary resources to invent the future in which it wishes to live?
+In his book Gesture and Speech, the anthropologist André Leroi-Gourhan tells us that throughout their history, humans have always externalized certain organic functions in the form of tools.
+As a result, our vocabulary of gestures has gradually diminished as manual operations have been transformed into tooling.
+The researcher highlights the dangers of a society whose gestural imagination would be reduced to nothing.
+Would such a society still have the resources needed to invent the future in which it wishes to live?